 To determine if NFL Game Pass is worth, based on your NFL viewing habits, you need to ask yourself a couple of questions.
 First, will you use any of the non-game content that is available with Game Pass?
 Second, will you take advantage of the fact that Game Pass lets you stream live preseason games?

-But you won't watch every game replay.
+But the truth is you won't watch every game replay.

 So let's look at how much it would cost you to watch each NFL game replay, assuming you only re-watch regular season games.
 These numbers also assume that you pay the full, preseason, NFL Game Pass cost of $99.